francocurotto/DDMre/documentation/abilities_list.md

 Doubles the movement cost of monsters.
 Only one Gluminizer ability can be activated per duel.

 ## WARPVORTEX
-Summons a warp vortex in dimension in location.
+Summons a warp vortex in the dimensioned location.